fivetran/dbt_pinterest_source/README.md

 ## Models

-This package contains staging models, designed to work simultaneously with our [Pinterest Ads modeling package](https://github.com/fivetran/dbt_pinterest).
+This package contains staging models, designed to work simultaneously with our [Pinterest Ads modeling package](https://github.com/fivetran/dbt_pinterest) and our [multi-platform Ad Reporting package](https://github.com/fivetran/dbt_ad_reporting).
 The staging models:

 * Name columns consistently across all packages:
     * Boolean fields are prefixed with `is_` or `has_`